 About 8 weeks ago (or maybe more depending on your location) the world changed.
-The spread of COVID-19 has had a huge impact on many aspects of our lives, customer success is no different.
+The spread of COVID-19 has had a massive impact on many aspects of our lives, customer success is no different.
 Customer engagements abruptly slowed down and within days were put on hold or stopped completely.
 At that time, did customers care about value and success?
 Did anyone care about KPIs?
 Or were they mostly worried about keeping themselves and their loved ones safe?

 Unless you are a vendor with a significant value to your customer in a state of shock, you will have to accept reality.
-Your KPIS, reports or discounts will receive little or no attention while they fight for their survival.
+Your KPIs, reports, or discounts will receive little or no attention while they fight for their survival.

 There are various tactics for customer success teams to engage and retain their customers during a state of shock.
-Basically, we will do anything in our capacity to retain our customers, even if we need to compromise on short term revenue.
+Basically, we will do anything in our capacity to retain our customers, even if we need to compromise on short-term revenue.
 This new reality creates unprecedented challenges for customer success teams that thrive on keeping and growing the engagement with the customer.
 If you get any attention from a customer, do your best to listen.
 Find a way to support and help somehow to keep the engagement in motion.

 But this is just the beginning of the new reality we all need to accept.
 We need to ask ourselves: What’s next?
 COVID-19 will eventually be contained, and new challenges will emerge for customer success.
 In that respect, I can clearly see a new phase, in which most of us already operate or will operate very soon.
 This is the next step that our customers will follow: